ravindu644/samloader-actions/README.md

 > [!NOTE]
 > If you wish to upload the final results to your Telegram, create a public Telegram channel and a bot, add the bot to the channel, and set the GitHub environment secret `TELEGRAM_BOT_TOKEN` with your bot token and `TELEGRAM_CHAT_ID` with your channel's ID.

+**❗️WARN:** If you input a **wrong IMEI**, the script will be fail to get the firmware from the Samsung server.

+**❗️WARN:** You must update the phone's software to the latest version before unlocking bootloader.

 ## ☑️ Usage:
 #### 1. Give this repository a Star ⭐️ and [fork](https://github.com/ravindu644/samloader-actions/fork) it.
 #### 2. Navigate to the "Actions" tab and select "Create a zip for Magisk". <br><br>